CasperBrun/CasperBrun.github.io/index.md

 ![Number og deliveries](/assets/images/num_of_deliveries.jpg)

-Moving on,, we looked at daily delivery volumes over the six-month period.
+Moving on, we looked at daily delivery volumes over the six-month period.
 *The line plot reveals a clear upward trend, with some sharp peaks around late September.
 These spikes might be tied to major sales events or busy shopping seasons, which can put a lot of pressure on the delivery network*.